algosup/2023-2024-project-2-x86-retrogaming-team-6/QA Documents/TestPLan.md

  ## 2. Characters check.

-  We must check that Pac-Man and the ghosts are correctly shown, with every  proper details and animations, which are : eyes changing direction depending of where they are facing, the ghosts tentacles that are moving or the Pac-Mans mouth that is in the direction he his moving.
+  We must check that Pac-Man and the ghosts are correctly shown, with every proper details and animations, which are : eyes changing direction depending on where they are facing, the ghosts' tentacles that are moving or Pac-Mans mouth that is in the direction he's moving.

  ## 3. UI check.